Avast Antivirus Review

 While Avast lists prices on its website, we couldn’t actually buy the software on the website.
 Rather, we downloaded the free app first.
 That downloading process only took a few minutes, and from there, the app told us that we had several areas in which ransomware was detected.
 Once we clicked on that, it took us to a pricing page, where we selected the one-year subscription for one device.
 Then, after another virus scan, which took about two minutes, we learned that we didn’t really have any ransomware; this was a bit of a ploy to get us to subscribe, sort of like when you type your ex’s name into Google and click on one of those shady identity sites that doesn’t actually show you any information without paying (not that we still look up old ex’s, of course!).

-We don’t appreciate the bait and switch, although these sorts of deceptions aren’t uncommon with antivirus software, unfortunately; Norton Antivirus Plus, for example, also had a lot of confusing pop-ups trying meant to get us to sign up for their paid subscription, which you can read more about in our Norton Antivirus Plus review.
+We don’t appreciate the bait and switch, although these sorts of deceptions aren’t uncommon with antivirus software, unfortunately; Norton, for example, also had a lot of confusing pop-ups meant to get us to sign up for their paid subscription when we tested the free version, which you can read more about in our Norton Antivirus Plus review.

 Another confusing thing was that the pricing on the app differed from the pricing displayed on their website, although the former ended up being accurate.
 All in all, aside from the somewhat misleading setup and inaccurate prices, Avast was really easy to set up, and definitely didn’t require cybersecurity experts like ourselves.